-Charlie Batch will start for the Steelers, as Ben Roethlisberger is still out and backup Byron Leftwich was also injured in last week’s game.
+Charlie Batch will start for the Steelers.
+Ben Roethlisberger is still out and backup Byron Leftwich was injured in last week’s game.
 Cleveland pushed Dallas to overtime and continues to stay in games.
 But this Pittsburgh pass defense has held opposing quarterbacks to a 55.2 completion percentage and leads the NFL in yards allowed (169 ypg).
 If Charlie Batch can be at all efficient, or Pittsburgh can manage a defensive or special teams touchdown, it may be enough to get by the Browns, as long as the Steelers’ defense continues to play well.
 Pittsburgh wins on the road.

 KP’s Pick: Pittsburgh

 The Titans are coming off its bye week, while the Jaguars have suddenly found its offense, scoring 37 points against one of the best defenses in the Houston Texans.
 Normally, I would lean towards a team coming off a bye week here, but Tennessee may have had to regroup after all of Jacksonville’s offensive changes from last weekend, specifically with Chad Henne, Justin Blackmon and Jalen Parmele all being efficient.
 Meanwhile, Tennessee’s pass defense is not nearly as strong as Houston’s, being ranked 26th in yards allowed through the air, while also giving up 20 passing TD’s.
 Whether it was a one-week wonder for the Jags, we can’t be sure just yet.
 But with Jacksonville playing at home and riding some offensive momentum – despite losing last week – I see the Jaguars keeping this one close, or perhaps even getting the victory.
 Take Jacksonville and the points.